 A point to remember is that questions leading to a realization of a reminder are more effective than statements with the same goal in mind.
 Asking a series of questions which lead to your listener remembering to do what’s needed will muddy the waters of critique, and will make it seem like they hold a stake in reminding themselves of what needs to be done.

 To take the example of reminding your significant other to go to the store, ask “How is traffic looking on the way to the store?”
 A question like that will either be answered at once, indicating that they remember about going to the store, or will lead to a chain of thoughts that lead to remembering to do so.
 Questions leading to a realization serve to cover the first point of not criticizing the listener, as well as allowing them to have ownership of the reminder itself.

 Allowing them to have ownership of the reminder will take attention away from you.
 It will serve to motivate them to complete the task at hand rather than feel disdain for being reminded to do it by someone else.

 In summary, navigate the realm of reminders carefully in your quest to control behavior.
-Try to limit emotional responses to your reminders by not criticizing and by posing questions which serve to lead to the reminders themselves.
-Be subtle in your approach of reminding others, and move on from them quickly.
+Try to limit emotional responses to your reminders by not criticizing and by posing questions which serve to lead people to the respective reminder you want to convey.
+Be subtle in your approach of reminding others, and move on from assuming a reminding role quickly once the deed is done.
 Once you’ve achieved the task of reminding others, do not repeat yourself or stay on the subject.
-Become smooth and clean in your efforts to keep others on track, and make them feel motivated to do what serves to benefit both yourself as well as them.
+Be crisp in your efforts to keep others on track, and make them feel motivated to do what serves to benefit both yourself as well as them.